Denis535/CleanArchitectureGameFramework/Packages/com.denis535.addressables-source-generator/Readme.md

 # Overview
-This package is an add-on to Addressables and gives you the ability to reference resources in a very convenient way with compile-time checking.
+This package is an add-on to Addressables and gives you the ability to reference your assets and labels in a very convenient way with compile-time checking.

 # How to generate source codes
 You should create an "AddressablesSourceGenerator" asset.